A eulogy for a career: Rafael Nadal announces his retirement

 In short, Nadal never lost sight of his origins, and has resultingly been amongst tennis’s most admired ambassadors.
 That is the mark of someone truly special.

 Nadal’s relentless on-court passion was accompanied by an always-respectful and composed demeanour.
 The Spaniard’s sportsmanlike image, much like Federer, brought legions of fans his way.
 Looking back on his career, fans will remember the endearing manner in which he conducted himself in quieter moments behind the microphone, as much as they will his determined and intense fighting spirit.
-His humble character was idolised by many young players, whether it was his graciousness in defeat (signing fans’ memorabilia even after the lowest of lows) or the warmth he showed to the kids involved in his matches (his gentlemanly gesture of apology towards a young ball girl he accidently struck made for a particularly tender moment).
+His humble character was idolised by many young players, whether it was his graciousness in defeat (signing fans’ memorabilia even after the lowest of lows) or the warmth he showed to the kids involved in his matches (his gentlemanly gesture of apology towards a young ball girl he accidentally struck made for a particularly tender moment).

 Through his own charitable organisation, the Fundación Rafa Nadal, launched in 2007, the Spaniard has paved the way for disadvantaged children to get more involved in tennis.
 Directed by his wife, Maria, the foundation’s transformational programmes range from providing regular tennis training activities for vulnerable children to providing training for athletes with intellectual disabilities.
 In short, Nadal never lost sight of his origins, and has resultingly been amongst tennis’s most admired ambassadors.
 That is the mark of someone truly special.